What kinds of water birds can you find in South Dakota?

 - Slender ducks with long tails and necks and a pale black-gray bill.

-- Males have a cinnamon-brown head, gray bodies, and a white throat and breast.
+- Males have cinnamon-brown heads, gray bodies, and a white throat and breast.

 - Females have plain tan heads and rufous-brown plumage on their bodies.